GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/Sandbox/sandbox.rst

 .. image:: ./Picture2.png

-When your email has been verified, you will be sent a PDF form that will need to be completed and emailed back to <earth.observation@ga.gov.au>
+When your email has been verified, you will be sent a PDF form that will need to be completed and emailed back to `earth.observation@ga.gov.au <mailto:earth.observation@ga.gov.au>`_

 The PDF form will ask for: